p3lim/sublime-hide-menu/README.md

-### Sublime Hide Menu
+### Sublime No Menu

-This is just a small plugin that will hide the menu for new windows.
+This is a small plugin that will hide the menu for new windows.
+This is simply to compensate for the default "View > Hide Menu" only working on the current window.